 Generally, EBT results are admissible in court to prove a defendant's BAC.
 On the other hand, many states don't allow prosecutors to use PAS results to prove a driver's BAC.

 Without probable cause.
-All breath tests are considered “searches” under the Fourth Amendment; so police can’t require a driver to take a PAS test without probable cause of driving under the influence.
+Generally, police can't require a driver to take a PAS test without probable cause of driving under the influence.

 DUI laws are complicated and constantly changing.
 If you've been arrested for driving under the influence, get in touch with an experienced DUI attorney in your area.
 A local DUI lawyer can explain the laws in your state, analyze the facts of your case, and let you know if there are any possible defenses.